com-480-data-visualization/PG/milestones/Milestone2.md

 - Description: A research bar interface where users search for a specific ingredient (autocompleted with the user's input).
 The visualization outputs the most traditional pairings (e.g Tomato with Mozarella) or the most unconventional pairings (e.g Tomato with Black Tea)
 - Tools needed: This visualization will heavily rely on vanilla JavaScript.
 We will then use D3.js to show bubbles with the compounds.
 - Lectures needed: Lecture: D3.js, Lecture: Interactions, Lecture: JavaScript part 1 and part 2

+## Extra Ideas

+1. Substitution finder : a simple 2D scatterplot where a user's chosen ingredient (e.g., Basil) is plotted at the center (0,0).
+All other ingredients in the dataset are plotted around it based on their "chemical distance" (how many compounds they share).
+The closer a node is to the center, the better of a substitute it is.This allows users to find bizarre but scientifically sound culinary substitutes.

+2. The Tasty Crousty Mini-Game : The user is presented with two ingredients side-by-side, and we ask them to guess if these share a dominant flavor compound or not (The user votes Yes or No).
+3.